COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/District of Columbia/README_DC.md

 Where applicable, un-hide the importing code at the beginning on the first run of the do-file.
 This is hidden to speed up the cleaning process on future runs.

+Last Updated
+09/30/24: Cleaned 2024 ela and math data, derived additional information for level counts and percents as well as ProficientOrAbove_count and ProficientOrAbove_percent, and updated files to match Version 2.0 StudentGroup_TotalTested convention.